pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Any intelligent fool can make things bigger and more complex.
 It takes a touch of genius and a lot of courage to move in the opposite direction."
 --E. F. Schumacher

+"As you witness the fruits of your labor, your self-worth and self-confidence improve, and these traits will color your work and interpersonal relationships long past your competitive days."
+--Arnold Schwarzenegger, Foreward to *The New Encyclopedia of Modern Bodybuilding*

+"I know I can succeed in anything I choose, and I know this because I understand what it takes to sacrifice, struggle, persist, and eventually overcome and obstacle."
+--Arnold Schwarzenegger

 "As you grow older, you'll find the only things you regret are the things you didn't do."
 --Zachary Scott